steven-ryan/ap-csp_25-26/student-submissions/Notes.md

 Distributed Computing
 > multiple devices used to run a program.
 Used to solve problems faster and allows problems to be solved that would be impossible for a single computer.

+Router
+> a network device that connects two or more separate networks, such as a home network to the Internet, by forwarding data packets to their correct destinations.

+Switch
+> a switch is a networking device that connects multiple devices on a single local area network (LAN) and directs data traffic to the correct destination using a Media Access Control (MAC) address.

+Packet
+> a small, standardized unit of data used to transmit information across a network, like the internet.

+Firewall
+> a security system that acts as a barrier between a trusted network and an untrusted network.

 ## Revision
 - Test these